appsmithorg/appsmith-docs/setup/aws-ecs.md

     ![APP_WELCOME](../.gitbook/assets/appsmith-welcome-page.png)

->Note: In this guide the docker persistance is tied up with the EC2 instance lifecycle.
+>Note: - In this guide, If you are using the embeded mongodb, the container persistance is tied up with the EC2 instance lifecycle.
+>
-> Auto update is not supported, please go to the service and force redeployment to get the latest image.
+> -  Auto update is not supported, please go to the service and force redeployment to update your instance with the latest image.

 ## Troubleshooting